mattrussi/gitlab-com-runbooks/howto/yubikey.md

 uid                  John Rando <rando@gitlab.com>
 ```

 Now that we have a master key, a good practice is to generate a revocation
 certificate in the event that we lose the password or the key is compromised.

 **Note:** In some versions you do not see the key id in the gpg output.
 You can use your email here.
+**Note:** This is most likely not necessary in Linux since the revocation certificate is generated automatically as per the output line from previous command: `gpg: revocation certificate stored as '/.../GitLab/gpg_config/openpgp-revocs.d/<key_id>.rev'`

 ```
 > gpg --gen-revoke FAEFD83E > /Volumes/GitLab/gpg_config/FAEFD83E-revocation-certificate.asc